What is Women's Money®

 The reason: 89% of financial decisions, from home and auto purchases to bank accounts, are made by women, and they are making these decisions without a compass.

 Clearly, there is a disconnect, a Communication Gap, and reducing the Communication Gap is the first way to change the number of women and families living in poverty.
 However, it’s more than just a Communication Gap, there’s also a Confidence Gap and an Action Gap.

 Women’s Money® has developed methods to reduce these gaps and help women achieve measurable financial results.

 How Do We Solve this Problem?

-- Mentoring Program: Women’s Money® conducts several peer mentoring events and individual mentoring sessions throughout the year to help women achieve real personal financial results.
+Mentoring Program: Women’s Money® conducts several peer mentoring events and individual mentoring sessions throughout the year to help mentees achieve real personal financial results.

 More About the Women's Money® Vision

 2/3rds of household breadwinners and co-breadwinners are women/moms.
 Our country's economic future relies on the financial stability and success of household breadwinners.
 Did you know that if women were paid the same as men for the same job, poverty levels in America would drop by 50%!